-Remove the seeds and the membrane from chili peppers prior to using them.
+Remove the white membrane from chili peppers prior to using them

-The pepper seeds and the membrane are where a lot of a chili pepper’s heat is held; removing them will effectively cut down on the overall spiciness.
+The membrane is where a lot of a chili pepper’s heat is held; removing them will effectively cut down on the overall spiciness.
 Note, you should remove the seeds as well, but the seeds don’t have nearly the same amount of capsaicin in them (the compound behind the heat) than the membrane.

-If you don’t want to alter a recipe’s core flavors and it’s on the verge of being too spicy, you can always just double the portions and cut down on the overall heat in the process.
+If you don’t want to alter a recipe’s core flavors and it’s on the verge of being too spicy, you can always just double the portions (except the heat source) and cut down on the overall spiciness in the process.

 This gets a little more tricky, but there are still quite a few ways to lessen the pungency of a meal that’s sitting in front of you.

 Don’t go nuts here.
 You don’t want to completely alter the flavor of the meal, but a small teaspoon of sugar can cut down the spiciness.
 This can be done with common sugar packets that you’ll typically find with coffee.

 Top the dish with a squeeze of lemon or lime

 The acid in citrus will help temper the spiciness of the dish.
 This is one of the reasons Mexican food is often served with a lime wedge.
 Most restaurants (especially those with a bar) can supply you with a wedge of either lemon or lime.

 Here’s another Mexican dish side that you may not have realized can help with lessening the overall spiciness of a dish.
 Dairy is excellent at toning down heat.
 That’s why milk is so great at stopping chili burn too.
 This, of course, won’t work for every meal, but it works for quite a few Tex-Mex and Mexican dishes.

 If your dish has sides like vegetables, mixing them into the spicy portion of the meal can help.
 The veggies will help dilute the overall pungency you experience by absorbing some of the spice.